Addie Marie Williams - Mississippi's Best Community Newspaper

 She is preceded in death by her parents; grandchildren Kevin P. Harris and Armani Hill; sister Edna Jones; and brothers Richard Jones and Kalip Jones.

-Addie leaves to cherish her memories two daughters Lois R. Jones and Cheyenne Williams; four sons Walter T. Jones (Charlene), James Williams, Jr. III (LaShawn), Loreal A. Williams and Brian Williams; brothers Booker T. Jones, Willie Lee Jones, Arthur Lee Jones, Glen Jones, Eddie Jones, Booker T. Williams, Robert B. Williams and Lugene May; sisters, Lauretta Young, Delorse Galbert, Augustine Jones, , Vanessa Jones, Celestine Milton Strauder, Dorothy Williams, Helen Williams, Delores Williams, Stella Williams and Luvena Williams; granddaughters Tyeshia S. Jones, LaKeisha M. Jones, Brianna Williams, Jadin Williams, S. Williams and Nisha Williams; grandsons Tracy L. Harris, Danny T. Jones, Demetrius D. Jones, Dematre Jones, Kivon Robinson and Semaj Williams, best friend Dematri Thomas and other relatives and friends.
+Addie leaves to cherish her memories two daughters Lois R. Jones and Cheyenne Williams; four sons Walter T. Jones (Charlene), James Williams, Jr. III (LaShawn), Loreal A. Williams and Brian Williams; brothers Booker T. Jones, Willie Lee Jones, Arthur Lee Jones, Glen Jones, Eddie Jones, Booker T. Williams, Robert B. Williams and Lugene May; sisters, Lauretta Young, Delorse Galbert, Augustine Jones, , Vanessa Jones, Celestine Milton Strauder, Dorothy Williams, Helen Williams, Delores Williams, Stella Williams and Luvena Williams; granddaughters Tyeshia S. Jones, LaKeisha M. Jones, Brianna Williams, Jadin Williams, Semara Williams and Nisha Williams; grandsons Tracy L. Harris, Danny T. Jones, Demetrius D. Jones, Dammontre Jones, Kivon Robinson and Semaj Williams, best friend Dematri Thomas and other relatives and friends.

 Online condolences may be sent to www.westgatefh.com.